How To Free Pour and Why You Should.

 Now that you understand a good counting system you can pour accurately at any bar.

 Some bars make their drinks with different amounts of liquor.

 For example, Bar A might pour a Screwdriver with 1oz of vodka and Bar B might use 1 1/4oz of vodka.

-Now you can work at either bar and pour accurately and consistently.
+Now you understand pouring and can work at either bar and pour accurately and consistently.